Jon Dieringer is the founder and editor-in-chief of Screen Slate.

-Aside from his regular ongoing writing for Screen Slate, Dieringer has authored articles and video essays on art, film, and photography for TIME, TIME LightBox, BOMB, INCITE Journal of Experimental Media, The Village Voice, and Canyon Cinemazine.
-As a programmer, he has worked most prolifically at daily Brooklyn microcinema Spectacle and additionally curated programs and series at 92YTribeca, Anthology Film Archives, the Film Society of Lincoln Center, and the Museum of Arts and Design.
+Aside from his ongoing writing for Screen Slate, Dieringer has authored articles and video essays on art, film, and photography for TIME, BOMB, INCITE Journal of Experimental Media, The Village Voice, and Canyon Cinemazine.
+As a programmer, he has worked most prolifically at daily Brooklyn microcinema Spectacle and additionally curated programs and series at 92YTribeca, Anthology Film Archives, Film at Lincoln Center, Museum of Arts and Design and Roxy Cinema Tribeca.
 Many of these artist-focused series have focused on correspondences between archives and obsolete or overlooked media.

 Dieringer has been a passionate advocate of community cinema since his teens, when he co-established and programmed a still-ongoing weekly art film night at the historic landmark Palace Theater in his hometown, Canton, Ohio.